Hazel, willow, beef and storytelling from Bedfordshire

 When first we started researching the subject, we knew that kilns weren’t the way we wanted to go; they are, in our opinion, hard work, dirty, inefficient, dirty, polluting… and did I say dirty?

-A retort is a decidedly cunning method of charcoal production.
-The wood to be charred is sealed into a vessel and heated by burning small diameter waste wood in a central ‘rocket stove’ running through, but not connected to, the wood in the vessel.
-The temperature rises, driving off all the water from the wood and eventually to a point where the wood releases ‘wood gas’ a mixture of volatile compounds that burn at high temperatures – a process known as gasification or pyrolysis.
-These gases are vented into the rocket stove and fuel the remaining phase of the charring process.
-The whole process takes about six hours.
+The temperature rises, driving off all the water from the wood and eventually to a point, around 300-400 degrees Celsius, where the wood releases ‘wood gas’ a mixture of volatile compounds that burn at high temperatures – a process known as gasification or pyrolysis.
+These gases are vented into the combustion chamber and fuel the remaining phase of the charring process, so it requires no further wood fuel.
+The whole process in the Exeter Retort takes about eight to nine hours.
 Clever stuff.

 Retort charcoal